 - Shell loads an executable file into the Windows environment, and returns the unique task ID number that Windows assigns to each running program as its identifier (Windows). - Shell runs programs asynchronously.
-You cannot be certain whether or not a program you start with Shell will finish executing before the code following the Shell function in your Actuate Basic application is executed. - If Shell cannot start the named program, it generates an error. - Tips To shell to DOS-in other words, to run the DOS command processor-specify the program name Command.com with Shell (Windows). - To enjoy greater flexibility and exercise better control over the behavior of external programs, use an OLE technique rather than Shell (Windows). - Example In the following Windows example, Shell runs the Windows Calculator.
+You cannot be certain whether or not a program you start with Shell will finish executing before the code following the Shell function in your Actuate Basic application is executed. - If Shell cannot start the named program, it generates an error.

+To shell to DOS-in other words, to run the DOS command processor-specify the program name Command.com with Shell (Windows).

+In the following Windows example, Shell runs the Windows Calculator.
 The next statement in the program is then executed immediately, regardless of whether Calc.exe has terminated.

 '''

-Sub Start( )
+Sub Start()

 Dim DummyVar

-Super::Start( )
+Super::Start()

 DummyVar = Shell("C:\Windows\System32\Calc.exe", 1)

 ShowFactoryStatus( "Calculator opened." )

 End Sub

 '''